microsoft/FluidFramework/docs/content/docs/advanced/dds-anatomy.md

 Title: Anatomy of a distributed data structure
 ---

-## Intent

-Although all Distributed Data Structures (DDSes) will have unique characteristics, they will all necessarily share some broad commonalities in their overall structure and function.
-This document intends to outline those areas to describe DDSes at one level of depth below the surface.
-This description may be useful in introducing the concept of DDSes to developers for the first time.

-## Overview

-The major qualities of a DDS are:
+Although each Distributed Data Structure (DDS) has its own unique functionality, they all share some broad traits.
+Understanding these traits is the first step to understanding how DDSes work.
+They are:

 1. Local representation
 1. Op vocabulary